cafeasp/n8n-shopify-graphql/README.md

 2. Select **Get Products** operation
 3. Enable **Return All** toggle
 4. Optionally filter by status (Active, Archived, Draft)
+5. Optionally add **Exclude Tags** to skip products with specific tags
 5. The node will automatically paginate through all results and return ALL products matching your filters

 **Note:** When "Return All" is enabled, the node makes multiple API requests (250 products per request) until all products are retrieved.
 This is useful for bulk operations or data exports.